Health & Wellness

-I spoke with Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, to learn how shrimp can impact a cat's health and the best way for them to eat it.
+I spoke with Dr. Aliya McCullough, Fetch's on-staff veterinarian, to learn how shrimp can impact a cat's health and the best way for them to eat it.

 If you plan to share shrimp with your cat, make sure it's not raw.
 "Shrimp should be cooked thoroughly without additional fat (oils, butter) or seasonings," Dr. McCullough shares.

 It's important to remove the shell and tails and devein the shrimp before sharing it with your cat, too.
 "Shrimp shells and tails may be hard for cats to digest and should be removed," Dr. McCullough adds.